12/28/2025

 • Mourning Doves, Wild Turkeys, Blue Jays, Northern Cardinals, Ring-necked Pheasants, and Quail.

-• Ground or Tray Feeders: Dark-eyed Juncos, Various Sparrows like Song Sparrows and White-throated Sparrows, and Towhees
+• Use ground or tray feeders for Dark-eyed Juncos, various Sparrows like Song Sparrows and White-throated Sparrows, and Towhees

 Peas